grafana/extreme-dashboard-makeover-breakouts/individual_challenge.md

 6. Our restaurant's multicolor mood lighting is incredible.
 Let's make sure 100% of the lights are working.

 7. Let's make sure the room temperature is 70 degrees (F) in all 8 zones of our dining rooms.

-8. You've been told that management loves "spring" colors.
+We don't want our guests to suffer the chill below 69 or a heat above 71 degrees Farenheit.

 ## Directions
-In Grafana, find the dashboard, *Dashboard Makeover - Team Challenge*.
+In Grafana, find the dashboard, *Dashboard Makeover Challenge*.
-Using this dashboard as a starting point, you or one of your team members will screen share their dashboard.
-Then, you and your teammates will collaborate to create the best dashboard possible.
+Using this dashboard as a starting point, and using the techniques you learned from the workshop, create the best dashboard possible and send the results to mike.johnson@grafana.com.
+The top 7 dashboards will win some cool Grafana swag.

-Good Luck!
+Good Luck!!!